We Want To Be Financially Transparent – Here’s How We Get Paid

 However, keep in mind that even before Cullen Legal takes a case, all consultations are free.
 We also take care of all out-of-pocket legal expenses such as deposition fees, expert reports, the cost to obtain medical records, transcripts, etc.

-How do you get paid for Social Security cases?
+How do you get paid for Social Security Disability cases?

-A social security lawyer only gets paid if they submit their fee agreement to the Judge and the Judge approves it.
-The standard fee for all lawyers is 25%, deducted only from any back-owed benefits that they Judge may award.
+A Social Security Disability lawyer only gets paid if they submit their fee agreement to the judge and the judge approves it.
+The standard rate for all lawyers is 25%, deducted only from any back-owed benefits that the judge may award.
 There is no deduction from your monthly Social Security check.